git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ### Transport

-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button
+* behavior on Stop: Sets the action to be executed when playback is stopped with the Stop button
-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* behavior on Pause: Sets the action to be executed when playback is stopped with the Play button
 * Flip arranger and clip record: if enabled, the functionality of the Record button when used with Shift is flipped with the function when not using Shift.
 Enable this if you tend to work more in the Clip Launcher than the Arranger.

 ### Play and Sequence

 * Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
 * Fixed Accent Value: The velocity value to use when fixed accent is active.
 * Quantize Amount: The amount of quantization to use when Quantize is executed.
-100% alignes all notes fully to the grid.
+100% aligns all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
 * Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.

 ### Drum Sequencer

 * Turn off empty drum pads: Empty drum cells are displayed in orange.
-If enabled they pad LEDs are off.
+If enabled the pad LEDs are off.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
 * Knob Sensitivity Default: Negative values slow the knobs changes down, positive values speed them up.
 * Knob Sensitivity Slow: Negative values slow the knobs changes down, positive values speed them up.